For our hosted Collectives who would like to disburse direct cash assistance

 Volunteers may submit multiple cash assistance disbursements in a single reimbursement expense, as long as the required info for each individual Recipient and disbursement is included.
 The Platform allows uploading multiple receipts in a single expense.

-If an Initiative uses services like Venmo or Cashapp, Volunteers’ personal bank accounts, or any other account or service outside the Platform, for a cash assistance program or any other purpose, it must be in compliance with OCF’s Outside Accounts Policy.
-Under no circumstances are Initiatives allowed to receive money to an outside account and distribute it as part of a cash assistance program without first transferring the funds to OCF.
+If a Collective uses services like Venmo or Cashapp, Volunteers’ personal bank accounts, or any other account or service outside the Platform, for a cash assistance program or any other purpose, it must be in compliance with OCF’s Outside Accounts Policy.
+Under no circumstances are Collectives allowed to receive money to an outside account and distribute it as part of a cash assistance program without first transferring the funds to OCF.

-This is because OCF, as a regulated 501(c)(3), needs to track that all funds raised and disbursed by our hosted initiatives are being used for compliant charitable purposes.
+This is because OCF, as a regulated 501(c)(3), needs to track that all funds raised and disbursed by our hosted Collectives are being used for compliant charitable purposes.

-If any of the required information is missing, or the Initiative’s cash assistance program has not been approved by OCF, reimbursement requests from Volunteers may be denied.
+If any of the required information is missing, or the Collective’s cash assistance program has not been approved by OCF, reimbursement requests from Volunteers may be denied.